 Our first stop is Sandrone, a modernist leader, or the small family-run winery Silvio Grasso.
 Lunch then takes us to the high hills, or Alte Langhe, where we’ll have a buffet lunch at an artisan cheese farm, feasting on freshly made mountain cheese and salumi.
 In the afternoon, on our way back to Alba, we'll stop at another top Barolo winery, Da Milano, whose wines have consistently offered exceptional price/value.

 There’s free time afterwards to explore the wine shops of Alba, a lovely medieval city.

 Today we focus on the other B’s of Piedmont: Barbaresco and Barbera.
 We’ll start at the Produttori del Barbaresco or Marchesi di Gresy.
 Both make benchmark Barberescos and several cru, or single-vineyard Barbareschi.

 After lunch, we head to Barbera territory and Braida, the estate of Giacomo Bologna, the man who single-handedly revolutionized Barbera.
-After hearing Barbara’s Cindarella story, we’ll drive to our second hotel in southeastern Piedmont—the land of Gavi wine.
-The hotel is on the property of Villa Sparina, a leading producer of Gavi
+After hearing Barbara’s Cindarella story, we’ll drive to our second hotel in southeastern Piedmont—the land of Gavi wine- and settle into our second hotel in the countryside.

 GAVI , PIEDMONT’S WHITE WIINE